vaibhavgarg2004/Human-Resource-Assistant-Tool/README.md

 # 🤖 Human Resource Assistant Tool

-HR-Assistant Tool is an Agentic AI system built to automate core HR workflows—starting with seamless employee onboarding.
+HR-Assistant Tool is an Agentic AI system built to automate core HR workflows—starting with seamless employee onboarding, leave management, ticketing, and meeting scheduling.
 Designed for integration with Claude Desktop as an MCP (Model Context Protocol) server, it acts as your digital HR assistant, streamlining repetitive tasks traditionally requiring human intervention.

 ---